chricken/chfiledb/Readme.md

 ### deleteDoc()
 This method deletes a single document.
 There is no security check or backup so be sure, that you indeed want to delete the document.

-It expects the id of the document to delete.
-Instead, the whole object can be provided, where the method picks the id from.
-Providing the id is prefered.

 Parameters
 - **id**: The id of the document to delete.
 This parameter is *required*, so no default provided.
-- **payload**: The whole object to be deleted.
-The method takes the id from that object.
+- **payload**: Instead of an ID, you can transfer the object to be deleted.
+The method then takes the id from that object.
 - **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.

+Returning object contains
+- **status**: Status of the operation

 ```
 chFileDB.connect({